benhur07b/benhur07b.github.io/workshops/pnm21-qgis-workshop/index.md

 **BONUS:** You can open the ***suitable-school-sites.model3*** and ***suitable-school-sites-isolated.model3*** files inside models/school-suitability to see how the final models look like (or reverse engineer them).

+**CHALLENGE:** How else can we improve the model?
+(HINT: Can we use a processing algorithm to automatically download road and school data?)

 **LEARN MORE**:
 - [The graphical modeler, QGIS Desktop User Guide/Manual](https://docs.qgis.org/latest/en/docs/user_manual/processing/modeler.html)